-- 1. We have completed our audit of the 31 December 2023 financial statements of the Segregated Insurance Fund of the Cayman Islands ("the Fund").
-International Standards on Auditing (ISAs) require that we communicate certain matters to those charged with governance of the Fund in sufficient time to enable appropriate action.
-The matters we are required to communicate under ISAs include: - auditor's responsibilities in relation to the audit - the overall scope and approach to the audit, including any expected limitations, or additional requirements - relationships that may bear on our independence, and the integrity and objectivity of our staff - expected modifications to the audit report - significant findings from our audit - 2.
-This report sets out for the consideration of those charged with governance those matters arising from the audit of the financial statements for the year ended 31 December 2023 that we consider are worthy of drawing to your attention. - 3.
-This report has been prepared for the sole use of those charged with governance and we accept no responsibility for its use by a third party.
-Under the Freedom of Information Act (2021 Revision) it is the policy of the Office of the Auditor General to release all final reports proactively through our website: www.auditorgeneral.gov.ky.
+- 1. We have completed our audit of the 31 December 2024 financial statements of the Office of the Commissioner of Police (the "Office" or "OCP").
+International Standards on Auditing (ISAs) require that we communicate certain matters to those charged with governance of the Office in sufficient time to enable appropriate action.
+The matters we are required to communicate under ISAs include: - Auditors' responsibilities in relation to the audit - the overall scope and approach to the audit, including any expected limitations, or additional requirements - relationships that may bear on our independence, and the integrity and objectivity of our staff - expected modifications to the audit report; and - significant findings from our audit. - 2.
+This report sets out for the consideration of those charged with governance those matters arising from the audit of the financial statements that we consider are worthy of drawing to your attention. - 3.
+This report has been prepared for the sole use of those charged with governance, and we accept no responsibility for its use by a third party.
+Under the Freedom of Information Act (2020 Revision), it is the policy of the Office of the Auditor General to release all final reports proactively through our website: www.auditorgeneral.gov.ky.